varunshamanna/GBS-Assembly-Typer-CRL-nf/README.md

 <a name="main"></a>
 ### Main Report
 Running the command with will generate the main report `gbs_typer_report.txt`.
 This will include the serotype, MLST type, allelic frequencies from MLST, resistance gene incidence, surface protein types and GBS-specific resistance variants.
-You can find the description for each of the columns [here](https://docs.google.com/spreadsheets/d/1R5FFvACC3a6KCKkTiluhTj492-4cCe74HcCoklqX-X0/edit?usp=sharing).
+You can find the description for each of the columns in the report [here](https://docs.google.com/spreadsheets/d/1R5FFvACC3a6KCKkTiluhTj492-4cCe74HcCoklqX-X0/edit?usp=sharing).

 <a name="other"></a>
 ### Other Reports
 1. **serotype_res_incidence.txt**

 Gives the serotype and presence/absence (i.e. pos/neg) of antibiotic resistance genes, e.g. Isolate Strep B sample 25292_2#105 has serotype II and have genes: 23S1, 23S3, GYRA, lsaC and tetM

 Sample_id | Serotype | 23S1 | 23S3 | CAT | ermB | ermT | FOSA | GYRA | lnuB | lsaC | mefA | MPHC | MSRA | msrD | PARC | RPOBGBS-1 | RPOBGBS-2 | RPOBGBS-3 | RPOBGBS-4 | SUL2 | tetB | tetL | tetM | tetO | tetS